AssilHalawi/backend/README.md

 ## Database Schema
-NOTE: i added pictures of each table of the database with the data inside it, they have been pasted in a link format inside the img tag, so copy the image and paste it on the browser to see the image of the table
+NOTE: i added pictures of each table of the database with the data inside it

 CREATE DATABASE steamquest;
 - `users`